Bear cub moves into Monroe County backyard

 "There's nothing around here expect chestnuts, so Sydney's been filling up on chestnuts, but you know you can just live on that alone.
 Like my husband said there's no water around that they can drink, it hasn't rained," Sidlosky said.

-The family tells Newswatch 16 that they have made several calls to East Stroudsburg University police, Stroud Area Regional Police, and the gaming commission, but nothing has been done.
+The family tells Newswatch 16 that they have made several calls to East Stroudsburg University police, Stroud Area Regional Police, and the Pennsylvania Game Commission, but nothing has been done.

 Now the Sidosky families home backs up onto a walkway on the campus of East Stroudsburg University.
 They say their concern, with people walking on this so frequently somebody may get hurt.